The Real Matilda: Reception

 The Real Matilda was criticised by some feminists upon its release for painting an overly pessimistic picture of the status of Australian women.
 Jill Conway wrote that the book saw women in a singular light as victims, and that Dixson gave little explanation of how women could overcome their psychological subjugation.
 Patricia Grimshaw argued that the book exaggerated the degree of Australian women's oppression.
-Ann Curthoys critiqued the book's overly simplistic linear argument about the development of Australian culture from the early colonial era to the modern day, and for its pessimistic view of women as permanent victims.
+Ann Curthoys critiqued the book's linear argument about the development of Australian culture from the early colonial era to the modern day for neglecting the diversity of male and female experiences, and wrote that the book portrayed women as permanent victims.

 Some reviewers were also unpersuaded by Dixson's analysis.
 Grimshaw proposed a counterargument, suggesting that Australian women's subjugation was instead the result of the emergence of family structures in the 20th century that pushed Australian women out of public life.
 Jan DeAmicis wrote that the book was an enjoyable read and that Dixson's argument was plausible, but that the book did not make a particularly persuasive case for her central thesis.
-Martha Macintyre critiqued Dixson's argument by positing that her mixing of psychological, sociological, and historical analysis failed to properly distinguish between the individual and the societal level.
+Martha Macintyre argued that Dixson's mixing of psychological, sociological, and historical analysis failed to properly distinguish between the treatment of women at the individual and the collective level.
 She suggested that relying on the application of techniques of individual psychoanalysis to the development of Australian society as a whole resulted in "grotesque oversimplification" of the processes of social change.
-However, despite her criticisms, she concluded that the work was a landmark achievement and marked a "daring and inspiring beginning" for Australian feminism.
+Despite her criticisms, she concluded that the work was a landmark achievement and marked a "daring and inspiring beginning" for Australian feminism.